 |---|---|---|

-| Japanese Chestnut “10-Minute Mont Blanc” Dessert | 和栗の10分モンブラン Freshly made to order with a delicately crisp meringue base.
-Best enjoyed within 10 minutes to savor its signature crunch. |
+| Japanese Chestnut “10-Minute Mont Blanc” | 和栗の10分モンブラン Made to order with a delicately crisp meringue base.
+Best enjoyed within 10 minutes, when the contrast between crunch and cream is at its peak. |

 ¥1,210 |

-| 10-Minute Mont Blanc Drink Set | 和栗の10分モンブラン+ドリンクセット Japanese Chestnut “10-Minute Mont Blanc” plus your choice of drink: Coffee (Hot/Iced), Tea (Hot/Iced), Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice. |
+| 10-Minute Mont Blanc Drink Set | 和栗の10分モンブラン+ドリンクセット Japanese chestnut “10-Minute Mont Blanc” paired with your choice of drink: Coffee (Hot/Iced), Tea (Hot/Iced), Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice. |

 ¥1,760 |